cubesrepo/curaHealthCare/README.md

 This project automates the testing of Cura Healthcare Service, covering key features such as login, appointment booking, and viewing history.

-Instead of focusing only on the happy path, I also tested multiple edge cases to verify the system’s stability and reliability.
+Instead of focusing only on the happy path, I also tested multiple edge cases to ensure the system behaves correctly under different scenarios.
 These include:
    - Logging in without a username or password
    - Logging in with invalid credentials